 A sale, is a sale, is a sale – or is it?
 The B2B selling landscape is transforming and nowhere can this be seen more clearly than in the rise in popularity of consultative selling.

 Modern buyers are a lot more sophisticated and informed than they used to be.
 They will head online to research their problems and find possible solutions, long before ever contacting any potential suppliers.
 They no longer need to rely on sales teams for their information and will read up on all they can, while also seeking recommendations from trusted peers.
 Price is often just one factor at play in any purchasing decisions, along with service, reputation, customer experience and the product itself.

-In reaction to this shift in behavior, sales and marketing teams have needed to adapt how they work and the tactics, strategies and methods they use.
+In reaction to this shift in behavior, sales and marketing teams have needed to adapt to how they work and the tactics, strategies and methods they use.
 Sales reps aren’t there to educate anymore, they are there to help and support buyers through the decision-making process.

-Offering high quality content – and lots of it – is now a crucial component of the sales process.
-That content needs to be ‘found’ by buyers at just the right time and to offer exactly the information they are looking for, if a company is to be top of mind when solutions are being purchased.
+Offering high-quality content – and lots of it – is now a crucial component of the sales process.
+That content needs to be ‘found’ by buyers at just the right time and, to offer exactly the information they are looking for if a company is to be top of mind when solutions are being purchased.

 So, what’s the difference between transactional and consultative selling?
 And what more could you be doing to fully optimize the way you’re selling?